alrenU/study-notes/internet-programming/VueJS.md

 # Official VueJS Documentation Notes
 ## Getting Started
-+ Vue.js is a JavaScript framework for building user interfaces.
++ It is a JavaScript UI framework.
 + It enhances HTML, CSS, and JavaScript with:
   - **Declarative Rendering**: Define how the UI should look based on data.
   - **Reactivity**: Automatically updates the UI when data changes.